4c74356b41/4c74356b41.github.io/_posts/2019-01-17-create-acr-and-grant-aks-access.md

 Howdy,

 I needed to create ACR along with AKS and grant AKS access to pull ACR images with a template.
 This isn't particularly tricky, the only caveat is that you have to give it service principal objectId, not applicationId of your AKS application.
-Template cannot find that out - so you need to calculate that outside of the template
+Template cannot find that out - so you need to calculate that outside of the template.

 ```
 {